 Authors sometimes trace the idea back to Aristotle’s brief discussion of memory and recollection.
-Association got its name—“the association of ideas”—in 1700, in John Locke’s Essay Concerning Human Understanding, which is a founding document.
+Association got its name—“the association of ideas”—in 1700, in John Locke’s Essay Concerning Human Understanding.
 British empiricists following Locke picked up the concept and built it into a general explanation of thought.
 In the resulting associationist tradition, association was a relation between imagistic “ideas” in the trains of conscious thought.
 The rise of behaviorism in the early twentieth century brought with it a reformulation of the concept.
 Behaviorists treated association as a link between physical stimuli and motor responses, omitting any intervening “mentalistic” processes.
 However, they still treated association just as centrally as the empiricist associationists.
 In later twentieth-century and early twenty-first-century work, association is variously treated as a relation between functionally defined representational mental states such as concepts, “subrepresentational” states (in connectionism), and activity in parts of the brain such as neurons, neural circuits, or brain regions.
 As a relation between representational states, association is viewed as one process among many in the mind; however, as a relation between subrepresentational or neural activities, it is again often viewed as a general explanation of thought.

 Given this variety of theoretical contexts, associationism is better viewed as an orientation or research program rather than as a theory or collection of related theories.
 Nonetheless, there are several shared themes.
 First, there is a shared interest in sequences of psychological states.
 Second, though the laws of association vary considerably, association by contiguity has been a constant.
 The idea of association by contiguity is that each pairing of psychological states strengthens the association between them, increasing the ease with which the second state follows the first.
 In its simplest form, this can be thought of as akin to a footpath: Each use beats and strengthens the path.
 Third, this carries with it a more general emphasis on learning and a tendency to posit minimal innate cognitive structure.